SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 **Example class 2**

-The following simplified example highlights several things in the context of a dynamic invoke example:
+The following simplified example highlights several things in the context of a dynamic method call example:
-- Dynamic invoke and assigning actual parameters to formal parameters statically
+- Dynamic method call and assigning actual parameters to formal parameters statically
 - Creating instances of classes dynamically, using generic types
 - The concepts of static vs. dynamic type, upcast vs. downcast
 - Dynamic ABAP does the same as static ABAP, but with dynamic ABAP, errors may not be discovered until runtime.